Abstract

 the importance of providing appropriate credit and recognition for project partners.

-One respondent noted that “for us, the notion of collaboration was built around the
+One respondent noted that “for us, the notion of collaboration

-idea that both parties would be equally acknowledged.”
+was built around the idea that both parties would be equally acknowledged.”

 Ensuring that contributions are appropriately acknowledged also appears to give rise

 to moments of tension within projects.
-Another respondent observed that “there was a
+Another respondent observed that “there was a little bit of misunderstanding, and some disagreements

-being acknowledged for what.”
-These comments and others like them indicate some
+[…] had to do with who is being acknowledged for what.”
+These comments and

-collective wariness about the readiness of humanities disciplines to acknowledge the
+others like them indicate some collective wariness about the readiness of humanities

-legitimacy of co-authored publication.
-Respondents differed on whether they planned
+disciplines to acknowledge the legitimacy of co-authored publication.
+Respondents

-for their collaboration to culminate in co-authored publications.
-One respondent
+differed on whether they planned for their collaboration to culminate in co-authored

-noted, “I didn’t expect a lot of co-authoring, more of a co-design of the platform.”
+co-authoring, more of a co-design of the platform.”
+Another viewed

-Another viewed co-authorship as an important “end product collaboration.”
-While
+co-authorship as an important “end product collaboration.”

-co-authored publications in a tenure portfolio made the process of evaluation more
+respondent described how co-authored publications in a tenure portfolio made the

-difficult, but did not ultimately impede the scholar’s promotion.
+process of evaluation more difficult, but did not ultimately impede the scholar’s

 Engaging collaborators with questions about humanities collaboration.

-After the conclusion of the interviews that comprise this study, the HCRP team
+After the conclusion of the interviews that comprise this study, the HCRP team hosted

 White Paper resulting from the preliminary analysis of the interview